igor-popravka/MyFXBookClient/README.md

 * **total-growth** - Line chart which display full growth data for selected accounts
 * **monthly-gain-loss** - Column chart which display gain/loss data for selected accounts
 * **calculator-form** - Form which calculate growth using the history growth of the selected accounts
+* **month-growth-table** - Table which displays growth month by month for the selected accounts

 ### Example:
 ```text